Why the Electoral College

 One aspect of the electoral system that is not mandated in the constitution is the fact that the winner takes all the votes in the state.
 Therefore it makes no difference if you win a state by 50.1% or by 80% of the vote you receive the same number of electoral votes.
 This can be a recipe for one individual to win some states by large pluralities and lose others by small number of votes, and thus this is an easy scenario for one candidate winning the popular vote while another winning the electoral vote.
 This winner take all methods used in picking electors has been decided by the states themselves.
 This trend took place over the course of the 19th century.

 While there are clear problems with the Electoral College and there are some advantages to it, changing it is very unlikely.
-It would take a constituitional amendment ratified by 3/4 of states to change the system.
+It would take a constitutional amendment ratified by 3/4 of states to change the system.
 It is hard to imagine the smaller states agreeing.
 One way of modifying the system is to eliminate the winner take all part of it.
-The method that the states vote for the electoral college is not mandated by the consitution but is decided by the states.
+The method that the states vote for the electoral college is not mandated by the constitution but is decided by the states.
 Two states do not use the winner take all system, Maine and Nebraska.
-It would be difficult but not impossible to get other states to change their systems, unfortunately the party that has the advantage in the state is unlikely to agree to a unilateral change.
-There are ongoing attempts to change the system but few expect them to be successful any time soon.
+It would be difficult but not impossible to get other states to change their systems.
+Unfortunately, the party that has the advantage in the state is unlikely to agree to a unilateral change.
+There are ongoing attempts to change the system, but few expect them to be successful any time soon.